tatianegercina/FinTech/01-Lesson-Plans/03-Python/1/LessonPlan.md

 ### 14. Student Do: For Loops (15 mins)

 In this activity, students will work with for loops in a Python file.
-The objective is to recreate the steps and actions in the previous instructor demo.
-Students are also provided with an activity that involves creating a cheerleading Python program.
+The objective is to adapt the for loop concepts and actions in the previous instructor demo by creating a cheerleading Python program that loops through the characters of a string.

 **File:** [cheer.py](Activities/09-Stu_Loops/Unsolved/cheer.py)